THE BIRTH STORY

 Illustrator

-The Birth Story is a CMU Interaction Design Studio project created as a micro-app concept for Myana, a postpartum support platform by Dezudio.
-Building on research from the University of Pittsburgh, it explores how parents can easily capture the details and emotions of childbirth in real time.
+The Birth Story is a CMU interaction design studio project created as a micro-app concept for Myana, a postpartum support platform by Dezudio and is based on research from the University of Pittsburgh.

 In collaboration with Eindra Lin, I contributed to wireframing, prototyping, and testing with new mothers.
 While we received client feedback, the work was not done professionally with Dezudio.